nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 `save`) in order to record additional crucial information with regard to a particular fosterer.
 This breeds inefficiency in some scenarios, especially in the situation where an animal with existing medical conditions is fostered and its health status has to be frequently updated.
-Hence, an enhancement to this feature would be to make the notes feature a separate command, such that the user would be able to add important notes without having to navigate to the profile page and using the additional `save` command to add the notes.
+Hence, an enhancement to this feature would be to make the notes feature a separate command, such that the user would be able to add important notes in the main window, without having to navigate to the profile page and using the additional `save` command to add the notes.

 e.g. `notes 1 n/require an urgent visit to the vet` would add the notes "require an urgent visit to the vet" under the fosterer listed at index 1.